Tag

 If you are travelling for a day trip to the snow, account for:

-• Toboggan Park Access 20 AUD per person (free for under 5 yrs)
+• Toboggan Park Access 30 AUD per person (Under 5 yrs can toboggan with an adult for 40 AUD)

 • Lunch costs / snacks